 Did you know that slip and fall accidents are the leading cause of annual emergency visits in the US?
 These injuries are often the result of negligence, such as a failure to clean up a spill or mark off an area in need of repair.
 This makes the property owner responsible for any accidents that may happen on the premises.

 Even minor injuries can cause you financial hardship if you aren’t prepared for them.
 But what recourse could you possibly have for such a minor slip, and how could you begin to prove that the accident was not a result of your own actions?
 This is where many victims of slip and fall accidents in Baton Rouge decide to drop any claim they may have to compensation.
 Like any legal process, it can feel like a minefield seeking compensation for an injury.
-Baton Rouge slip and fall lawyers from Babcock Injury Lawyers are adept at navigating the choppy waters of fall injuries.
+Baton Rouge slip and fall lawyers are adept at navigating the choppy waters of fall injuries.
 No matter the extent of your injuries, our firm will take on your case and ensure that you are getting the compensation you need in order to keep abreast of your medical bills while you are recovering.

 Potential Causes Of a Baton Rouge Slip And Fall Accident